samfrederick/Magnetar-PLUTO-files/README.md

    * Python
    * C Compiler
    * GNU Make
-* Visualiztion software utility: Numerous options are compatable with PLUTO including Gnuplot, IDL, pyPLUTO, Mathematica, Para View, or VisIt.
+* Visualiztion software utility: Numerous options are compatable with PLUTO including Gnuplot, IDL, pyPLUTO, Mathematica, Paraview, or VisIt.

 The code provided in this repository is largely written in C, with the exception of a few python scripts written in 2.7 under the folder "Python Files".